akashadhikari/100-days-of-django-archived/logs.md

 - User Unfollow feature done.

 **Thoughts** : And yes, today was the day!
 Both follow and unfollow stuff were done.
 We can move on to some OTHER stuff now!
 Bear with me.

+## Day 9: July 17, 2018

+**Today I learned** :
+- Minor Bug fixes

+**Thoughts** : Fixing a bug can be an intimidating process.
+I found that Django was throwing an error while trying to display the the profile to an unauthenticated user.
+This was later solved.
+I am not going to fix the 'Follow' and 'Profile' bugs anymore because there ain't none (hopefully).
+Ok, we will start big things tomorrow.